SaftIng/safting.github.io/doc/phpframework/addition/redland.md

 title: Redland (librdf)
 ---

+## Requirements

+Requires the php extensions `redland` which is provided by the package `php5-librdf` in [debian](https://packages.debian.org/stable/php5-librdf) and [ubuntu](http://packages.ubuntu.com/trusty/php5-librdf).

 ## Installation

 ### Ubuntu/Debian

 * Install PHP5 extension `librdf` via `sudo apt-get install php5-librdf`

+### Configure

-* *Sometimes adapting php.ini is neccessary to make sure the redland.so is loaded.
-See troubleshooting for more info.*
+Adapting php.ini is neccessary to make sure the redland.so is loaded.

-## Troubleshooting

-### Missing redland.so (PHP-CLI)

-If you get errors about the missing `redland.so` to be loaded, for instance in composer:

-> The requested PHP extension ext-librdf * is missing from your system.

 You must adapt the php.ini in `/etc/php5/cli/php.ini` and add in the section `Dynamic Extensions` the following line: `extension=redland.so`

 So here is an example how that section could look like afterwards: